ava-tunti/pacmen/README.md

 3. Start the game by clicking the "Start Game" button to observe the PacMen's lively movements.

 Feel free to experiment with different quantities of PacMen and enjoy the dynamic display!

+# Future Improvements
+Possible future improvements could include adding animation to the pacmen, or adding a clearly defined border for the pacmen to bounce around.

 #
 **MIT License**